NicholasLYang/uptointerpretation/content/posts/i-dont-know-anything-do-you.md

 Programming is perhaps the only field where one can be called "senior" at the age of 25.
-Sure, it's just an inflated title, but the fact that it can even be betowed in a non-ironic fashion is remarkable.
+Sure, it's just an inflated title, but the fact that it is ever bestowed in a non-ironic fashion is remarkable.
 Who is senior at the age of 25?
 Even if one were to have been programming professionally from the age of 20, that's still only 5 years.
 Doctors require about 10 years of education to even be considered fully